CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputePhysicalAllOf.md

 `func (o *ComputePhysicalAllOf) UnsetBootCddDevices()`

 UnsetBootCddDevices ensures that no value is present for BootCddDevices, not even an explicit nil
+### GetBootDeviceBootSecurity

+`func (o *ComputePhysicalAllOf) GetBootDeviceBootSecurity() BootDeviceBootSecurityRelationship`

+GetBootDeviceBootSecurity returns the BootDeviceBootSecurity field if non-nil, zero value otherwise.

+### GetBootDeviceBootSecurityOk

+`func (o *ComputePhysicalAllOf) GetBootDeviceBootSecurityOk() (*BootDeviceBootSecurityRelationship, bool)`

+GetBootDeviceBootSecurityOk returns a tuple with the BootDeviceBootSecurity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBootDeviceBootSecurity

+`func (o *ComputePhysicalAllOf) SetBootDeviceBootSecurity(v BootDeviceBootSecurityRelationship)`

+SetBootDeviceBootSecurity sets BootDeviceBootSecurity field to given value.

+### HasBootDeviceBootSecurity

+`func (o *ComputePhysicalAllOf) HasBootDeviceBootSecurity() bool`

+HasBootDeviceBootSecurity returns a boolean if a field has been set.

 ### GetBootHddDevices

 `func (o *ComputePhysicalAllOf) GetBootHddDevices() []BootHddDeviceRelationship`